menandmice/micetro_docs/guides/user-manual/appliance_management.rst

   :width: 50%
   :align: center

 3. In the **IPv4 Address** field enter the IPv4 IP address for the Men&Mice Appliance.
-NOTE: The main IPv4 address on the primary network interface (eth0) is used by the Men&Mice Suite to communicate with the Appliance.
+NOTE: The main IPv4 address on the primary network interface (eth0) is used by Micetro to communicate with the Appliance.
 If you change the main IPv4 address of the primary network interface, you will lose the connection to the Appliance once the changes are saved, and you must update the connection information for the Appliance.
 Refer to :ref:`edit-appliance-name` for details on how to change the connection information.

 4. In the **Subnet Mask** field, enter the subnet mask to use.